Get subscribed to our newsletter

 The beauty of Test cricket is at its peak and the third Test match, to be held in Sydney from January 7, should be a rocking affair.
 Both India and Australia look evenly poised and well-matched.
 The bowlers of both sides have had the upper-hand and gritty batting has been the differential factor for a change.
 Maybe the long stretch of lockdown regulations and the lack of cricket have had an effect on the form and fitness of the batters more than that of the bowlers.
 One area of the game which has gone down significantly has been catching.
 India was the major defaulter in the first Test whereas Australia was butter-fingered in the second.

-The Indian team’s revival from hitting rock bottom could be one of the most astonishing performances by any side in the history of the game.
+The Indian team’s revival from hitting rock bottom could be one of the most astonishing and mostbet performances by any side in the history of the game.
 A dejected, destroyed and depleted Indian team, without Mohammed Shami, one of their main bowlers and their most trusted batsman and captain in Virat Kohli, looked to be a side ready for slaughter.
 A team that had none of their batsmen reach a double-figure in the second innings of the first Test was a bunch that needed a complete change of attitude and approach.

 The team’s success can be attributed to the work behind the scenes by the support staff as well as players, who highlighted the newfound confident attitude of the present-day Indian.
 One was skeptical as to whether this Indian side had that inherent character to get up and fight after having suffered a knock-out punch.
 For them to do so was a grand moment for Indian cricket.